Privacy

 2.1 For the purposes of this Privacy Statement:

-(a) We determine the purposes for which and the manner in which your personal data is, or is to be processed, and we are known as the data controller (“Data Controller”); and
+• We determine the purposes for which and the manner in which your personal data is, or is to be processed, and We are known as the data controller (“Data Controller”); and

-(b) in submitting your data and information to us to collect, handle and process, you will be the individual who is the subject of the data (the “Data Subject”); and
+• in submitting your data and information to Us to collect, handle and process, you will be the individual who is the subject of the data (the “Data Subject”); and

 3. What information do We collect and process?

-3.1 We may collect and process Personal Data, including the following data and information that you give us if you fill in the Account Registration Form, nominate a Prescriber, place an order for Goods, participate in training, or if you submit content on Our Website or otherwise by corresponding or engaging with us by phone, email, social media or otherwise:
+3.1 We may collect and process Personal Data, including the following data and information that you give Us if you fill in the Account Registration Form, nominate a Prescriber, place an order for Goods, participate in training, submit an enquiry via www.healthxchangedevices.com, or otherwise correspond or engage with Us by phone, email, social media or otherwise:

-(b) contact information including address, email address, phone number;
+• contact information including address, email address and phone number;

 3.2 We understand that the data collected at 3.1(c) and 3.1(d) is Sensitive Personal Data.